muxuanai/The-Final-Project/README.md

 # The-Final-Project
 The Final Project of CSSM502

-The scrip file includes code
+The script file includes code.

-The dataset file includes data
+The dataset file includes data.

-The plot file includes plot
+The plot file includes images.